 During your visit, you’re free to walk around the monastery at the bottom.
 Aside from the church, you’ll notice a type of pulley device that makes it possible to deliver food (or whatever else) to the top.

-While only monks are currently allowed, a climb up the steep ladder can supposedly take as long as 20 minutes!
+While only monks are currently allowed, a climb up the steep ladder is said to take as long as 20 minutes.

 The Cable Cars of Chiatura

 The mining town of Chiatura, around 11 km east of the Katskhi Pillar, is quickly becoming one of Georgia’s most popular offbeat destinations.
 Or at least it was.
 While Chiatura’s main highlight was riding up and down its rickety old cable cars, all activity has been halted indefinitely as of 2020.